cmmonaco/my-website/_portfolio/display_case-2019.md

     image_path: /assets/project-assets/entry_case-2019/entry_case_6.jpg
     alt: "Close-up of glowforge on cart"
 ---
 This display case, located in [Drew Charter School's](https://drewcharterschool.org){:target='_blank'}, Elementary Academy, was built as a modern replacement to an old, ugly platflorm.
 The goal was to provide a display area for the derby car while keeping with the industrial aesthetic in the rest of the entryway.
-The case is contructed of 3/4" baltic birch plywood and features a curve, back-lit perforated pattern on either side.
+The case is contructed of 3/4" baltic birch plywood and features a curved, back-lit perforated pattern on either side.

 {% include gallery %}